Discipline: Civil engineering & infrastructure, Electromechanics, Port, river & hydraulic engineering

 Renovation of Royers lock

 In the port of Antwerp, the Royers lock provides access from the Schelde to the Albert Canal.
 Constructed between 1900 and 1910, it is at the end of its lifespan.
 On the basis of an SCBA study, it was decided to completely demolish the existing lock and build a new, larger lock (250 metres long and 36 metres wide).
-SBE assisted in this study as a consulting expert.
+Commissioned by the department Maritieme Toegang (Department of Mobility and Public Works) of the Government of Flanders, SBE assisted in the feasibility study as well as the tender design.

 The construction site will be dug into the embankment, with special attention being paid to the protected lock keeper’s house in the middle of this embankment.
 In addition, 2 machine buildings will be provided, 1 central technical building and 4 kiosks for the operation of the bypass drains.